-The new year brings reflection and reassessment and, although a big list of New Year’s resolutions can be difficult to keep, it is worthwhile making and keeping just one solid change each year.
+The new year brings reflection and reassessment.
+Although a big list of New Year’s resolutions can be difficult to keep, it is worthwhile making and keeping just one solid change each year.

 Here are five changes that will move you toward a better future.
-Think where you would be now if you had acted on even one of these resolutions 10 years ago.
-Make one or all of these moves now, and thank yourself heartily in a few years!
+Had you had acted on even one of these resolutions 10 years ago, you’d probably be in a better place.
+Make one or all of these moves now, and thank yourself heartily a decade hence!

 1. Boost your retirement savings 1 percent a year

 Can you picture yourself saving 20 or 30 percent of your salary toward retirement?
-I know, right?
 It sounds radical.

-Yet, when you consider the losses you could suffer from a volatile stock market, our growing lifespans and the potential shrinkage (or even loss) of Social Security in years to come, the only guarantee against old-age poverty is to save about 30 percent of your earnings and invest it conservatively, some retirement experts are saying.
+Yet, when you consider our growing lifespans and the potential shrinkage (or even loss) of Social Security in years to come, the only guarantee against old-age poverty might be to save about 30 percent of your earnings and invest it intelligently.

-Ten years ago, if you’d started adding a measly 1 percent a year to your retirement savings, just $25 more out of each $2,500 paycheck, today your contribution would be 10 percent higher.
-If you were saving 10 percent in 2006, you’d be at 20 percent.
+Ten years ago, if you’d started adding a measly 1 percent a year to your retirement savings — just $25 more out of each $2,500 paycheck — today your contribution would be 10 percent higher.
+If you were saving 10 percent at the beginning of 2007, you’d be at 20 percent now.
 If you were deducting 15 percent toward retirement, you’d be saving 25 percent by now, solidifying a safe future in retirement or maybe even a chance at early retirement.

 Here’s how to get started:

-- Divert money before you see it: Sign up for automatic payroll deductions so the money never reaches your checking account, derailing any temptation to spend it.
+- Divert money before you see it: Sign up for automatic payroll deductions so the money never reaches your checking account.
+This will derail any temptation to spend the money.
 If your employer doesn’t offer automatic deductions, your bank will let you automatically divert a set amount into savings monthly.
-(If not, find a new bank).
+If not, find a new bank.

 - Automate your increases: Some workplace retirement plans let you choose to automatically bump up your savings each year, which makes the dent in your paycheck scarcely noticeable.
 If you don’t have this feature at work, muster your resolve and do it yourself, raising your retirement contribution by 1 percent each January.

 - Run the numbers: Say you earn $80,000 a year.
 At a 10 percent annual savings rate, you put $8,000 before taxes into a 401(k) each year.
-If you’d bumped your savings rate by a half percent a year for a decade, to 15 percent, you’d be putting away $12,000 a year today.
+If a decade ago, you’d bumped your savings rate by a half-percent a year, you’d now be at 15 percent — and putting away $12,000 a year.
 If you’d pushed your rate up by 1 percent, you’d be saving $16,000 a year now, doubling your contribution in 10 years.
 Experiment with your own numbers using several online retirement calculators.
 These are not precision instruments, so try several to get a rough idea.